nostopgmaming17/luapack/README.md

-# Luapack - Lua project bundler
+# Luapack - Lua project bundler for lua & luau
 a lua bundler and minifier fully coded in lua designed for simplicity, lightweight usage and ease of use